 Often, sales are not easy to attribute to just one rep. Salesforce business forecasting software allows revenue split and overlay split, allowing quota attainment visibility to be seen by all reps and managers involved in the sale.
 Hovering gives detail into the sale in order to accurately forecast by department or branch.

-Salesforce Advanced Forecasting Is Customizable and Allows for Problem Solving
+Salesforce Advanced Forecasting Is Customisable and Allows for Problem Solving

-This Dreamforce 2015 breakout session featured two Salesforce customers, Pure Storage and Nitro, who customized their Salesforce CRM to fit their forecasting specifications by first defining their exact needs.
+A Dreamforce 2015 breakout session featured two Salesforce customers, Pure Storage and Nitro, who customised their Salesforce CRM to fit their forecasting specifications by first defining their exact needs.

 These challenges were solved with Collaborative Forecasting that allowed splits while reporting in a user interface that looked familiar to the team.
-Comity Designs, a Salesforce partner, helped Pure Storage customize their revenue forecasting software and allow for the data migration and new reports--including a consolidated view upper management required.
+Comity Designs, a Salesforce partner, helped Pure Storage customise their revenue forecasting software and allow for the data migration and new reports—including a consolidated view upper management required.

 Charles Kettering, the innovator and head of research at GM from 1920 to 1947 said, “A problem well-stated is a problem half-solved.”
 When CRM users are able to articulate the problems keeping them from accurate forecasts, custom forecasting software solutions can be adapted into Salesforce and have a tremendous impact on forecast accuracy.